rainbowdashlabs/sql-java/docs/05/return.md

 ## List and Map

 When returning multiple entities it is applicable to return them as a list.
-Of course a map would be possible as well, but in most of the cases you will notice that objects in a list is usually sufficent.
+Of course a map would be possible as well, but in most of the cases you will notice that objects in a list is usually sufficient.

 ```java
 import javax.sql.DataSource;